cyrusParvereshi/HipHop-R-B_Hit_Song_Prediction/README.md

 # Sound Analysis

 - sound analysis folder: .wav files for hit and non-hit songs
-- Audio data and rf.ipynb: performed random forretst on the audio features obtained from the .wav files
+- Audio data and rf.ipynb: performed random forest algorithm on the audio features obtained from the .wav files